3dfirelab/hsVIIRS/README.md

 44.85782,11.59075,305.17,0.43,0.46,2025-03-19,41,N,VIIRS,n,2.0NRT,274.65,1.09,N
 45.14436,9.94362,336.99,0.52,0.5,2025-03-19,41,N,VIIRS,n,2.0NRT,277.1,5.29,N
 45.14597,9.94478,336.63,0.52,0.5,2025-03-19,41,N,VIIRS,n,2.0NRT,278.92,4.4,N
 ```

-I have been runnign `run_viirs4SILEX.sh` every hour.
-If there wasn't any sat obs during this hour, my understanding is that I redownload the same file.
+set `run_viirs4SILEX.sh` in cron to run every hour.
+If there wasn't any sat obs in the zone area during this hour, then nothing happens.
-I need to check this more in details.
-There is probably a better way to avoid the doublon.